SarkarJyotirmay/FS_File_Share_App/README.md

  - To get all files => /api/v1/fileshare/list
  - To generate downloadbale link of a file => /getfile/:_id {Note: this one is not a traditional api, this rather works as a link}
  - To Share a file => /api/v1/fileshare/share
+ - To register a user => /api/v1/user/register
+ - To login a user => /api/v1/user/login